 Inside the car’s cabin, and especially for a hybrid or an electric vehicle, the overall noise level is primarily dominated by HVAC, cooling and wind noise.
 These are usually simulated using FEM models.
-But there are FE models and FEM models.
+Yet, there are FE models and FEM models.
 What is meant with ‘lean’ FEM models?
 And how can you benefit from these lean FE models to facilitate the prediction of flow-induced noise?

-The supremacy of lean FEM models
+The supremacy of lean FEM models to solve flow-induced noise

 OK.
 Back to solving aero-acoustic and aero-vibro-acoustic source generation and propagation.
 Typically, this simulation solution supports three types of scenarios.
 These are described and demonstrated during the free webinar: 3 validated aero-(vibro)-acoustic scenarios to predict noise levels.
 We give you a glimpse hereunder.